 Promoting your business through online search engines has many benefits.

-- You can compete with much bigger businesses, local and international, on a level playing field.
+- You can compete with much bigger businesses both locally and internationally.

-- Business leads generated though search engines can be cheaper and more targeted than leads generated more traditionally, such as trade shows, event advertising and letter drop-box.
+- Business leads generated though search engines can be cheaper and more targeted than leads generated more traditionally, such as trade shows, event advertising and letterbox drop.

 - You can gather better information about potential customers and their likely needs through analytics linked to your website.
 You can then use this to help define your strategy and target the right people.